(Random Order has now closed)

 Once you do step inside, however, there will be no mistaking that Random Order’s sweet and savory morsels indeed originate from their own kitchen.
 The air is thick with the sweetness of warm butter and brown sugar, interplayed by heady whiffs of the Savory Gallette (spinach with golden raisins is a standout) or the 3-cheese Spanikopita Roll, depending on what might be emerging from the oven at the moment.

-Pies ranges from classic apple, chocolate cream and lemon meringue to more specifically seasonal varieties; rhubarb cherry and rhubarb cardamom were recently on the counter, available by the slice.
+Pies range from classic apple, chocolate cream, and lemon meringue to more specifically seasonal varieties; rhubarb cherry and rhubarb cardamom were recently on the counter, available by the slice.

 Raised in a family of bakers, it was McMillen’s grandmother, a reportedly legendary pie maker, who schooled her in the art of this particular pastry.
 Even though I love a good pie, I rarely order it because finding one with a Crisco-less crust is somewhat of a feat.
 I detest the taste (or lack of taste) and waxy residue imparted by Crisco, and for the life of me cannot understand the insistence of bakers who stand by its powers of “flakiness”.
 What good is flaky if it tastes like nada?
 No good at all!
 So, anybody who “gets” the undeniable superiority of a butter crust wins big points in my book, and McMillen clearly gets it.
 (Robin Rosenberg of Half and Half and Acorn here in Portland is the Dean of the School of Butter Pie Crust, FYI.)